javidsch/UserRestWS/README.md

 ### Testing.
 Using JUnit for testing.
-Because of business logic pretty straightforward, there are only integration tests.
+Due to the fact that business logic is pretty straightforward, there are only integration tests.
 > Three files are important for testing in `/src/test/`
 ```
 - UserRestControllerTests.java